Winter Storm

 to cover possible flood damage that may occur during the spring thaw.

 Homeowners' policies do not cover damage from floods.
-Ask your insurance
+Ask your

 agent about the National Flood Insurance Program if you are at risk.